arnowelzel/lightbox-photoswipe/readme.txt

 The [PhotoSwipe API](https://photoswipe.com/documentation/api.html) provides an interface to interact with the gallery using JavaScript.
 This allows you to customize your gallery with additional functionality and access its properties.

-If you want to interact with the API, you may access the currently active PhotoSwipe-Instance using JavaScript by accessing `window.PhotoSwipe_Instance`.
+If you want to interact with the API, you may access the currently active PhotoSwipe-Instance using JavaScript by accessing `window.lbwpsPhotoSwipe`.

 = How to style the caption below the images =